Does Your Dog Need a Flu Shot? What to Know About Canine Flu · Kinship

 “Sick as a dog” isn’t just a phrase.

-The illness is highly contagious, and while most dogs recover, complications can arise.
-Here’s everything you need to know.
+The illness is highly contagious, and while most dogs recover within a short period of time, complications can sometimes arise.
+Here’s everything you need to know about dog flu.

 What is canine influenza?

-The H3N8 strain first appeared in Florida in 2004 and was suspected of having jumped from racehorses to Greyhounds.
-Then, in 2015, dogs in Chicagoopens in a new tab were diagnosed with H3N2.
-Previously known to exist only in South Korea, China, and Thailand, the latter strain is thought to have been transmitted to dogs by infected birds in live Asian bird markets, then possibly brought to the U.S. via imported dogs.
+The H3N8 strain first appeared in Florida in 2004; scientists guess that it may have jumped from racehorses to Greyhounds.
+Then, in 2015, dogs in Chicago were diagnosed with H3N2.
+The latter strain was previously known to exist only in South Korea, China, and Thailand; it’s thought to have been transmitted to dogs by infected birds in live Asian bird markets, then possibly brought to the U.S. via imported dogs.

 Dog flu targets the cells in the respiratory tract, which reaches from the nose to the small airways of the lungs, and causes mild-to-severe inflammation.
-Recovery takes two to three weeks, and while a dog of any age or breed can contract it, some may be at higher risk — particularly puppies, pregnant dogs, dogs with respiratory disease or tracheal collapse, and those on immunosuppressive medication.
+Recovery typically takes two to three weeks.
+While any breed or age of dog can contract canine influenza, some pups are at higher risk — including puppies, pregnant dogs, dogs with respiratory disease, dogs with tracheal collapse, and those on immunosuppressive medication.

 How is canine flu spread?

+Canine influenza is primarily spread through respiratory droplets.
 During the two-to four-day incubation period before dogs show any signs of illness, the dog flu can spread through commonplace activities such as being patted on the head, sharing a tennis ball or water bowl, or a nose-to-nose greeting.
+Barking, nuzzling, and all kinds of everyday pup behaviors can also spread dog flu.
 Again, there is no “flu season” for dogs; they can contract this virus any time of the year.
-Most vets recommendopens in a new tab pet parents isolate dogs with canine influenza for 21 days to reduce the risk of transmission.
+If your dog has the flu, most vets recommend isolating them for 21 days to reduce the risk of transmission.

 What are the symptoms of canine influenza?

-Symptoms of the flu differ between dogs, so not all of them will display the same signs, but these are the most common ones:
+Symptoms of the flu differ between dogs, but these are the most common signs:

-If your dog shows signs of the flu, take them to your veterinarian.
+If your dog shows signs of canine influenza, take them to your veterinarian.
 To reduce its spread, ask the reception staff if you should stay in the car until they’re ready for the exam, and enter and exit by a side door if possible.

 Influenza can be mistaken for kennel cough (infectious tracheobronchitis).
 Bacteria, such as bordetella and mycoplasma and viruses such as parainfluenza, canine distemper, and canine adenovirus-2 present similarly.

 Dogs with influenza, however, often spike fevers.
 You can monitor your pup’s temperature using a rectal thermometer, ideally every four to six hours to make sure it stays below 103 degrees Fahrenheit.
-A high-grade fever (104 to 106 degrees Fahrenheit) and increased respiratory rate and effort could mean that your dog is developing pneumonia; your vet will most likely recommend chest x-rays to screen for this.
+A high-grade fever (104 to 106 degrees Fahrenheit) and increased respiratory rate and effort could mean that your dog is developing pneumonia; your vet can test for this using x-rays.

 Treatment for the flu is supportive care.
 Based on your dog’s exam and signs, it may include antibiotics for secondary infections, fluid therapy, nutritional support, appetite stimulants, and dog-specific fever-reducing anti-inflammatory drugs.
-(Be sure not to share yours — aspirinopens in a new tab, ibuprofen, acetaminophen, and other human pain killers can be toxic for dogs.)
-Most importantly, keep your sick dog home and away from other dogs for at least four weeks.
-If you have multiple dogs, even those who seem healthy should also be quarantined.
+(Be sure not to share your meds — aspirin, ibuprofen, acetaminophen, and other human pain killers can be toxic for dogs.)
+Most importantly, do your part to reduce the spread by keeping your sick dog home and away from other dogs.
+They should be isolated for at least four weeks.
+If you have multiple dogs, even those who seem healthy should also be quarantined; you never know if they’re carrying the flu.

 Is there a dog flu shot, and should my dog get it?